The Skyblade Saga!

 She aimed her pistolere towards the sky, pointing away from the Peregrine, and pulled the trigger.
 Her weapon went off with a loud crack, the fiery pellet streaking from the barrel.

-“That’s a funny thing,” the helmsman said as Gold’s Lure neared the star drake.
+“That’s another odd thing,” the helmsman said as Gold’s Lure drew close to the star drake.

 “What would be?”
 Vandensloop said as he eyed the drake.

 The merchant chuckled.
-“Star drakes are known for their curiosity.
+“Young star drakes are known for their curiosity.
 A fatal trait in this one’s case.
-Take us closer—”
+I’ll fetch Montalvo—”

 A crack rang out through the sky.
-The drake wavered and vanished.
-In its place was a cruiser class airship, with masts fore and aft.
-On the mainsail was painted a skull and crossbones and, overlapping it from below, the head of a falcon.
+The drake, the seeming, wavered and vanished.
+In its place was a cruiser class airship.
+On the balloon was painted a skull and crossbones and, overlapping it from below, the head of a falcon.

 Vandensloop jerked his head when he heard the laughter.
 Three glashtyn were holding one end of a net, eighty feet long, that stretched back to the pirate airship.
 They hooked the net onto the rail of Gold’s Lure.